What is the Church Electoral Roll

 The Church Electoral Roll is the parish church’s register of electors, and is the list of those qualified to attend and to vote at the Annual Parochial Church Meeting in the elections for the Parochial Church Council (P.C.C.) and the parish’s representatives on the Deanery Synod.
 Any person entitled to attend the Annual Parochial Church Meeting may raise any question of parochial or general church interest.

-Every 6 years the Electoral Roll is renewed.
+Under the Church Representation Rules a new Church Electoral Roll is prepared every six years before the Annual Parochial Church Meeting (APCM).
 In a year of renewal, no names are carried over from the old roll and everyone must apply for inclusion on the new roll.
-The Roll is reviewed in advance of the Annual Parochial Church Meeting, which generally takes place during March or April.
+In subsequent years, a revision of the Electoral Roll takes place beore each Church Annual Meeting, which is normally held between March and May.

-If you enrol you become a voting member of the Church of England, and so help to ensure that all the synodical councils of the Church – the Parochial Church Council, your Deanery Synod, the Oxford Diocesan Synod and the General Synod – are fully representative of its members.
+If you enrol, you become a voting member of the Church of England, and so help to ensure that all the synodical councils of the Church – the Parochial Church Council, your Deanery Synod, the Oxford Diocesan Synod and the General Synod – are fully representative of its members.
 For more information on the three synods go to the "Synod" section.

 Those Entitled to Register on the Electoral Roll